heyjaywilson/swiftui-show-modal-tutorial/blog/post.md

 }
 ```

-I'm gonna break down what we did.
+I'm going to break down what we did.

 1. **Add the environment variable.** This environment variable is what determines when to dismiss the modal.
 2. **Embed the Text in a VStack.** We do this to be able to have a Button view on top of the Text.